Domestic Violence : Civil Protection Order Remedies and Procedures

 Can a victim of domestic violence include a request for a domestic violence civil protection order (CPO) in her divorce complaint without having to file a separate petition for a CPO in another court proceeding?

 The CPO statute neither authorizes nor prohibits such a practice.
 Local practice varies from one court to another.
-In few counties, it is fairly common for a victim who is married to her abuser to file a divorce complaint that simply includes the request for a civil protection order in the complaint.
+In at least one county, it is fairly common for a victim who is married to her abuser to file a divorce complaint that simply includes the request for a civil protection order in the complaint.
 That saves the parties’ and the court’s time and expense by making it unnecessary to file to separate court actions.
 However, in most counties the courts have discouraged or disallowed this practice and the usual practice is to file the divorce complaint and the CPO petition separately.
 You should consult with your local legal aid office to find out what the local practice is in your area.

 Can a domestic violence civil protection order (CPO) require the abuser to turn over any weapons, and can the police seize the abuser’s weapons with or without such a court order?

 First, law enforcement officers responding to a domestic violence call must seize any deadly weapons (guns, knives, etc.) that were used, threatened to be used, or brandished during the domestic violence incident.
 See RC 2935.03(B)(3)(h).
 However, this statute does not require or even authorize law enforcement officers to seize any other weapons available to the abuser that were not used, threatened to be used, or brandished by the abuser during the incident of domestic violence.